 C Corporations for Growth and Reinvestment

-The most common and accessible way to legally reduce your taxable income is by maximizing your ordinary and necessary business deductions.
-An ordinary expense is one that is common and accepted in your trade or business, and a necessary expense is one that is helpful and appropriate.
-By meticulously tracking these costs, you chip away at your gross income, reducing the amount the IRS sees as profit.
+The most practical way to reduce taxable income is by maximizing legitimate business deductions.
+An ordinary expense is common in your business, and a necessary expense is helpful and appropriate.
+Tracking these reduces your taxable profit significantly.

 Home Office and Vehicle Expenses